Feldherren/PTU-data-extractor/README.md

 Generally doesn't like lower-case Fs.
 Or F-sounds, even.
 Most of the issues seem to contain the ╦ character, though, so they should be easy to find.

+Wormadam (Plant Cloak Form) doesn't pick up the 'Plant Cloak Form' part of its name; there's more spacing between the species name and the form than the other two (Sand, Trash), and I haven't yet got it to pick up that section.

 ####Other notes (1.05 Plus)

 Empoleon has 'Omnivore' misspelled as 'Ominvore', and has a period following it, unlike most Diet sections.